gituser-rk/cmk_livestatus_trafficlight/README.md

 ## Power Supply

-12V feeding via Ethernet cable spare pins.
+12V/0.5A feeding via Ethernet cable spare pins.
 This should be enough for 5 to 10 meters cable length. which is the case for me.
 If you need to provide the power over a longer cable, you schould use a higher voltage.
 But ATTENTION: two resistors must be removed from the OrangePi Zero board.
 They are 750 Ohms parallel to the PoE input and would overheat at such high voltages.
 See documentation.
+I've removed them anyway.
 PoE pin of Orangepizero wired to input of stepdown converter.
 Output of stepdown converter wired to 5V pin of Orangepizero.
+Power consumtion: The maximum power consumtion I saw at 12V side was 3.4 Watt during bootup when all LEDs (external, trafficlight) are on.
+After bootup a maximum of 1.6 Watts is drawn when all LEDs are on.

 https://www.electrodragon.com/product/dc-dc-step-power-module-mp1584-fixed-output/

 ![Pic0](pics/stepdown.PNG)
+(use the fixed-output version.
+The ones with variable output are unreliable!
+Tried it with no luck)

 ![Pic4](pics/4.jpg)

 ## More Pictures

 ![Pic1](pics/1.jpg)
+(The trafficlight was delivered with a tiny microcontroller and driver transistors at the LED board)

 ![Pic2](pics/2.jpg)
+(I've removed the microcontroller and connected the OrangePi Zero through flexible cables to the solder pads where the output pins of the removed microcontroller where)

 ![Pic3](pics/3.jpg)